Linear (album)

 Linear is the name of the debut studio album by the pop/freestyle group Linear.
 It was released on March 21, 1990, by Atlantic Records.

-The album's first single, Sending All My Love, reached #5 on the Billboard Hot 100 making the album itself reach #52 on the Billboard 200.
-It also won a Gold certificate the same year, for selling more than five hundred thousand copies in the United States.
-The second single, "Don't You Come Cryin'", did not repeat the success of the previous single - though it achieved some prominence, reaching the 70th spot on the Billboard Hot 100 list.
-The album's last single, "Something Going On", failed to succeed.
+The album's first single, "Sending All My Love", reached No. 5 on the Billboard Hot 100, making the album itself reach No. 52 on the Billboard 200.
+It also won a gold certificate the same year, selling more than five hundred thousand copies in the United States.
+The second single, "Don't You Come Cryin'", did not repeat the success of the previous single - though it achieved some prominence, reaching No. 70 on the Billboard Hot 100.
+The album's last single, "Something Going On", failed to chart.